 What’s In This Vegan Black Bean Dip

 - Black Beans: Feel free to use canned or home-cooked beans here.
-You can also sub with pinto beans.
+You can also subsitute with pinto beans.

 - Lime Juice: Can be subbed with lemon juice.

 - Cilantro: If you’re in the cilantro-tastes-like-soap camp, this recipe is probably not for you, since this dip is all about that grassy freshness.
-(Check out these other dips instead!)
+(Try this roasted garlic white bean dip instead!)
+UPDATE: a reader recently told me they used basil instead and really liked it.
+I haven’t tasted it myself but it’s worth a try!

 Make-Ahead Tips

 This vegan black bean dip can be made in advance and kept in an airtight container in the fridge for up to 5 days; if making for a party, hold off on garnishing until right before serving.
 I love making it for meal prep, too (in which case I recommend a double batch).
-Last but not least, you can repurpose leftover dip by spreading it on vegan tacos or adding to a burrito.
+Last but not least, you can repurpose leftover dip as a spread on tacos or for adding to a burrito.

 Let me know if you try this recipe!
 Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.